drycc/workflow/src/quickstart/deploy-an-app.md

 Workflow's edge router knows all about application names and automatically sends traffic to the right application.
-The router sends traffic for `proper-barbecue.104.197.125.75.nip.io` to your app, just like `deis.104.197.125.75.nip.io` was sent to the Workflow API service.
+The router sends traffic for `proper-barbecue.104.197.125.75.nip.io` to your app, just like `drycc.104.197.125.75.nip.io` was sent to the Workflow API service.

 ## Change Application Configuration

 Next, let's change some configuration using the CLI.
 Our example app is built to read configuration from the environment.
-By using `deis config:set` we can change how the application behaves:
+By using `drycc config:set` we can change how the application behaves:

 ```
-$ deis config:set POWERED_BY="Docker Images + Kubernetes" -a proper-barbecue
+$ drycc config:set POWERED_BY="Docker Images + Kubernetes" -a proper-barbecue
 Creating config... done

 === proper-barbecue Config